liborty/rstats/README.md

 * `struct MStats` to hold mean and standard deviation

-* `struct MinMax` re exported from crate `indxvec` to hold min and max values of a vector and their indices.
+* `struct MinMax` re-exported from crate `indxvec` to hold min and max values of a vector and their indices.
 It is returned by function `indxvec::merge::minmax`.

-* auxiliary functions: `i64tof64, tof64, here, wsum, wi, wv, printvv, genvec, genvecu8`.
+* auxiliary functions: `i64tof64, wsum`.

 ## Trait Stats